Can't Stop the Feeling!: Europe and Oceania

 "Can't Stop the Feeling!" reached the top spot in Belgium (Flanders and Wallonia), the Czech Republic, France, Germany, Israel, Scotland, Slovakia, Slovenia, Sweden, Switzerland, and the top 5 in Australia, Austria, Denmark, Greece, Hungary, Ireland, Latvia, Lebanon, the Netherlands, New Zealand, Norway, Poland, Portugal, Russia, Spain, and the United Kingdom.
 It spent four weeks atop the Euro Digital Songs chart.

 The song debuted at number three on the UK Singles Chart, and remained in the number 2 position for four weeks, it later reached the top spot of the UK Singles Sales Chart and spent two weeks as well at the top position.
 The Official Charts Company from the UK named it Timberlake's biggest song in the country with over 1 million units sold, surpassing 2013's "Mirrors".
 It was ranked 10 on UK year-end chart, while being the 3rd-best-selling song of the year in the territory.
 According to Phonographic Performance Limited, it was the most played song on UK radio, TV and in public places during 2016, while Timberlake was placed fifth.

-By September 2022, it has been certified diamond by the Bundesverband Musikindustrie, Syndicat National de l'Édition Phonographique and the Polish Society of the Phonographic Industry (ZVAP), elevenfold platinum by the Australian Recording Industry Association (ARIA), septuple platinum by the Swedish Recording Industry Association (GLF), quintuple platinum by the Federazione Industria Musicale Italiana (FIMI), quatruple platinum by the Belgian Entertainment Association (BEA), and triple platinum by the British Phonographic Industry (BPI), and Denmark's IFPI, and double platinum by the Recorded Music New Zealand (RMNZ).
+By September 2022, it has been certified diamond by the Bundesverband Musikindustrie, Syndicat National de l'Édition Phonographique and the Polish Society of the Phonographic Industry (ZVAP), elevenfold platinum by the Australian Recording Industry Association (ARIA), septuple platinum by the Swedish Recording Industry Association (GLF), quintuple platinum by the Federazione Industria Musicale Italiana (FIMI) and British Phonographic Industry (BPI), quadruple platinum by the Belgian Entertainment Association (BEA), triple platinum by Denmark's IFPI, and 8× platinum by the Recorded Music NZ (RMNZ).